-- Phrases, sentences, paragraphs, etc. word-for-word, without a citation, from the written material of others; - Phrases, sentences, paragraphs, etc. with only slight changes to the written materials of another without citing; and - The general plan, the main headings, or a written form of someone else's material without a citation.
+- 1. Phrases, sentences, paragraphs, etc. word-for-word, without a citation, from the written material of others, including ChatGPT or other AI program; - Phrases, sentences, paragraphs, etc. with only slight changes to the written materials of another without citing; and - The general plan, the main headings, or a written form of someone else's material without a citation.